jgethier/pyDSM/README.md

 Run the program
 >> python gpu_dsm.py num

-where 'num' is used for random seed generation and file name.
+and replace 'num' with any value (used for random seed generation and file name)
 ```